bmanders716/bmanders716.github.io/cookbook.md

 Genoise Pastry.

-_Ingredients_--6†oz. of flour.
+_Ingredients_--6‡Ø∫. of flour.
-               6†oz. of butter.
+               6‡Ø∫. of butter.
-               8†oz. of castor sugar.
+               8‡Ø∫. of castor sugar.
                7 eggs.

-_Method._--Melt the butter in a stewpan, and brush over a _sautÈ_ pan or shallow cake tin with it.
+_Method._--Melt the butter in a stewpan, and brush over a _sautÈü†pan or shallow cake tin with it.

 Line the pan with paper, and brush that also with the melted butter.